chibivue-land/chibivue/book/online-book/src/en/10-minimum-example/090-minimum-sfc.md

 }
 ```

-By setting the desired module ID in `resolve` and handling the ID in `load`, you can load the module.
+By setting the desired module ID in `resolveId` and handling the ID in `load`, you can load the module.
 In the example above, if you write `import { msg } from "virtual:my-module";`, `export const msg = "from virtual module"` will be loaded.

 [Reference](https://vitejs.dev/guide/api-plugin.html#virtual-modules)